 - If you are a nonresident who is not a citizen of the United States (nonresident alien), you are not allowed to trap in Maine.

-An apprentice trapper license allows a person who has never held a trapping license to go trapping with an experienced trapper for up to one year without having to take a trapper education course.
+An apprentice trapper license allows a person who has never held a valid adult trapping license to go trapping with an experienced trapper for up to one year without having to take a trapper education course.
 An experienced trapper is one who has held a valid trapping license for 3 consecutive years.
 The holder of an apprentice trapper license must, while trapping, be under the direct supervision of an experienced trapper at all times.
 An apprentice trapper license allows a person to trap for all species that may be legally trapped, except black bear.
 The fee for an apprentice trapper license is the same as a regular trapping license.
 A person may not obtain an apprentice trapping license more than twice.